CocoaPods/blog.cocoapods.org/_drafts/Master-Repo-Changes.markdown

 ### How can I distinguish the format of a podspec.

-Podspecs using the Ruby DSL will use the `.podspec` extension, json based podspecs will use `.podspec.json`.
+Podspecs using the Ruby DSL will use the `.podspec` extension, JSON based podspecs will use `.podspec.json`.

 ### Will the specs in the Ruby format be deprecated?